hencou/esp8266_milight_hub/README.md

 1. `kelvin / color_temp` - [0, 100] and [153, 370] scales for the same value.
 The later's unit is mireds.
 1. `bulb_mode` - what mode the bulb is in: white, rgb, etc.
 1. `color` / `computed_color` - behaves the same when bulb is in rgb mode.  `computed_color` will send RGB = 255,255,255 when in white mode.
 This is useful for HomeAssistant where it always expects the color to be set.

-## UDP Gateways

-You can add an arbitrary number of UDP gateways through the REST API or through the web UI.
-Each gateway server listens on a port and responds to the standard set of commands supported by the Milight protocol.
-This should allow you to use one of these with standard Milight integrations (SmartThings, Home Assistant, OpenHAB, etc.).

-You can select between versions 5 and 6 of the UDP protocol (documented [here](http://www.limitlessled.com/dev/)).
-Version 6 has support for the newer RGB+CCT bulbs and also includes response packets, which can theoretically improve reliability.
-Version 5 has much smaller packets and is probably lower latency.

 ## Acknowledgements